 LOVE the Word™ invites Our Blessed Mother to guide each of us in her personal “listening” practice.
 We learn how to LOVE the Word™ like Mary, from Mary.
 She teaches us a handy way of interpreting the word we hear and read through the landscape of our lives.

 Unleashed: How to Receive Everything the Holy Spirit Wants to Give You

 Everything in the universe repeats in patterns.
 So does everything in my life.
 Could the Holy Spirit really be working in the repeats of my habits, relationships, circumstances, and desires?
 Discover your patterns and how to be UNLEASHED!

+From the Ascension Press study by the same name.
 Learn how to share your faith concisely.
 Discover the Old Testament tabernacle as the perfectly packaged biblical model for conveniently understanding and explaining seemingly arbitrary Catholic beliefs and practices that baffle and frustrate both fallen-away and non-Catholics.
 Wonderful for apologetics events.